awsdocs/incident-manager-user-guide/doc_source/tracking-details.md

 The **Recent timeline events** section contains a timeline populated by Incident Manager with the five most recent events\.
 Use this section to understand the status of the incident and what has recently occurred\.
 To view a complete timeline, continue to the **Timeline** tab\.

 The overview page also displays the **Current runbook step**\.
 This step may be an automatic step running in your AWS environment, or it may be a set of manual instructions for responders\.
-To view the complete runbook, including prior and upcoming steps, continue to the **Runbook** tab\.
+To view the complete runbook, including prior and upcoming steps, choose the **Runbook** tab\.

 ## Metrics<a name="tracking-details-metrics"></a>

 The **Metrics** tab contains vital information about your AWS hosted applications and systems\.
-Incident Manager uses Amazon CloudWatch to populate the metrics and alarm graphs found on this page\.
+Incident Manager uses Amazon CloudWatch to populate the metrics and alarm graphs found on this tab\.
 To learn more about incident management best practices for defining alarms and metrics, see [Monitoring](incident-response.md#incident-response-monitoring) in the *Incident planning* section of this user guide\.

 **To add metrics**
 + Choose **Add** in the upper\-right corner of this tab\.
-  + Add a metric from an existing CloudWatch dashboard by selecting **From existing CloudWatch dashboard**\.
+  + To add a metric from an existing CloudWatch dashboard, choose **From existing CloudWatch dashboard**\.

     1. Choose a **Dashboard**\.
 This adds all metrics and alarms that are part of the chosen dashboard\.